tukl-msd/DRAMSys/README.md

 <img src="DRAMSys/docs/images/dramsys4_0.png" width="350" style="float: left;"/>

 **DRAMSys4.0** is a flexible DRAM subsystem design space exploration framework based on SystemC TLM-2.0.
+It was developed at the [Microelectronic Systems Design Research Group](https://ems.eit.uni-kl.de/en/start/) and [Fraunhofer IESE](https://www.iese.fraunhofer.de/en.html).

 ## Disclaimer

 This is the public read-only mirror of an internal DRAMSys repository.
 Pull requests will not be merged but the changes might be added internally and published with a future commit.
-The repositories are synchronized from time to time.
+Both repositories are synchronized from time to time.

 The user DOES NOT get ANY WARRANTIES when using this tool.
 This software is released under the BSD 3-Clause License.
 By using this software, the user implicitly agrees to the licensing terms.